• Skip to primary navigation

 A close-up picture featuring the inside of a completed and garnished taco.

-If you are looking for additional quick, low-carb meal options look no further than my 10-Minute Hearts of Palm Pasta.
-Similar to this recipe, it is full of healthy fats and low in carbs.
+If you want additional quick meal options for a low-carb diet, look no further than my 10-Minute Hearts of Palm Pasta.
+Like this recipe, it is full of healthy fats and low in carbs.

 Jump to: